stephenfuqua/stephenfuqua.github.io/_posts/2015/2015-01-02-unit-testing-web-forms.md

 The Challenge:

 > Given you understand the value of test automation.
-> Given you are handed a legacy application to maintain and enhance
+> Given you are handed a legacy application to maintain and enhance.
-> Given the application is in ASP.Net Web Forms
+> Given the application is in ASP.Net Web Forms.
-> When you try to add tests
+> When you try to add tests.
 > Then you find that test-driven development is literally impossible.

 Here's one solution, in long slide-style presentation: